 Gender-neutral housing is also available to first-year and transfer students.
 Each June, incoming first-year and transfer students will have the option of selecting gender-neutral housing via the first-year dashboard.
-Interested first-year and transfer students will have a conversation with a Residence Life professional staff member so that the College can provide housing that best meets the needs of the student.
+Interested first-year and transfer students will have a conversation with a Residential & First-Year Programs professional staff member so that the College can provide housing that best meets the needs of the student.

 Gender-Neutral Housing Policy